howardjake/React-Weather-App/README.md

 ## React Weather# React-Weather-App

-### A React project created for practice in API/AJAX on React.js
+### A React project created for practice with API/AJAX on React.js